trackit/aws-workflow-live-streaming/README.md

 ### 6. Split the record of the stream

 You can send information on how to split the record of a stream with a `POST` request to `/streams/{stream_id}/split`.
 The API will generate for each requested section a dedicated M3U8 file.
 You could probably use the [aws-workflow-video-on-demand](https://github.com/trackit/aws-workflow-video-on-demand/) module in order to convert automatically files generated to MP4 file.

+**Usage exemple:** I'm livestreaming for hours, but I'm gonna split the stream record in order to have some stream moments to quickly publish them.

+Split API route can be used during the livestreaming and when it's stopped.

 You will need to pass a list of objects containing the start and finish timestamps of each section.
 The timestamps are in seconds.